mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

  -- Different folders "train/test" and different suffix "train/test"

 1.2 Second step let's read files data into different data frames (R functions are document at the bottom):
-	Experiment test and training data are read using **readExperimentData** into **expTestData** and **expTrainData** respectively. using dim we have the following results: dim(expTestData)	dim(expTrainData)
+	Experiment test and training data are read and merged using **mergeExperimentData** into **expData**. using dim we have the following results: dim(expData)
-		2947  	561			7352  	561
+		10299  	561
 	So we can deduce that experiment columns corresponds to the 561 features.
-	**readExperimentData** funtion reads experiment data into a data frame.
+	**mergeExperimentData** funtion merges experiment data into a data frame.

-	In addition activity test and training data are read into **activityTestData** and **activityTrainData** respectively:
+	In addition activity test and training data are read and merged into **activityData**:
-	**readActivityData** function reads activity data into a data frame with a single column "activity_id" using dim we have the following results: dim(activityTestData)	dim(activityTrainData)
+	**mergeActivityData** function reads activity data into a data frame with a single column "activity_id" using dim we have the following results: dim(activityData)
-		2947  		1		    7352  		1
+		10299  		1

-	Finally subject test and training data are read into **subjectTestData** and **subjectTrainData** **readSubjectData** function reads activity data into a data frame with a single column "activity_id" dim(subjectTestData)	dim(subjectTrainData)
+	Finally subject test and training data are read and merged into **subjectData** **mergeSubjectData** function reads and merges activity data into a data frame with a single column "activity_id" dim(subjectData)
-		2947  		1		    7352  		1
+		10299  		1

-	As we can see all test data(activity, experiment and subject) have the same number of rows(2947) as well as for train data(7352)
+	As we can see all data(activity, experiment and subject) have the same number of rows(10299)

-1.3 Third Step is about merging test and training data:
-	* **mergeActivityData** merges activity training and test data using rbind function and returns a data frame with 10299 rows and 1 column.
-	* **mergeExperimentData** merges experiment training and test data using rbind function and returns a data frame with 10299 rows and 561 column.
-	* **mergeSubjectData** merges subject training and test data using rbind and returns a data frame with 10299 rows and 1 column.

 1.4 Finally In the absence of linking Id between activity, experiment and subject data, we assume it must be the implicit order of row numbers, it is basically the only way everything fits together:
 	**mergeData** functions merges experiment, activity and subject data using cbind function applied to merged experiment, activity and subject data.